-This cost-to-publish OA model has also (sadly) led to a dramatic rise in predatory publishers running predatory journals.
-Journals that are only interested in taking your money: these outlets often have no (or limited) international listing in recognised databases, no IF, and limited production values.
+This cost-to-publish open access model has also (sadly) led to a dramatic rise in predatory publishers running predatory journals.
+They are journals that are only interested in taking your money.
+These outlets often have no (or limited) international listing in recognised databases, no impact factor, and limited production values.
 Predatory journals have a bad reputation for taking your money and then publishing your work, often badly and in a place that few other authors will be able to find, read, or cite your study.

-Another approach that’s becoming more-and-more common is the creation of new journals with very similar names to older, well-established publications that are well-known in particular fields.
+Another approach that’s becoming more and more common is the creation of new journals with very similar names to older, well-established publications that are well-known in particular fields.
 Predatory publishers have been known to also create mock websites that look similar to those of well-established journals to dupe authors into submitting and paying for publications in outlets that they think are reputable and well known.
 Below, we have put together some examples of how predatory journals may go about misleading academics with their journal names.

 As the journal names on the right (predators) look very similar to the ones on the left (reputable) and are backed up by reputable-looking websites, authors may not know any better.
 Indeed, recent surveys have revealed that large numbers of active researchers do get duped into publishing (i.e. paying for) their work to appear in such predatory outlets.

 How can you Tell which Journals are Predatory?

 There are a number of steps to take when deciding on a suitable journal outlet for your work, just as there are a number of checks to make when assessing whether a journal is predatory.
 Our top tips for figuring out which journals are predatory are: